Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 - ID's are identified by a <mark>#</mark> in front of the element identifier.

-- Lets go back to our first <mark>h1</mark> element, and add the following
+- Let's go back to our first <mark>h1</mark> element, and add the following

 ```html
 <h1 id="page-title">My Super Dope Web Page</h1>